e7dud7e/DAND/README.md

 [img_hypo]: ./hypothesis_testing_stroop/img_hypothesis.png "hypothesis"
 [img_d3]: ./visualization_d3/img_d3.png "d3"

-d3 visualization snapshot.png
-### Install
+## Install

 You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html) If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-Most projects use Python 2 and Jupyter notebooks, and the following libraries:
+Most projects use Python 2.7 and Jupyter notebooks, and the following libraries:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org/)